 - WSPC 1010 AM

-SCUSA Transportation was recognized on April 9 with a Safety Award by the North Carolina Public Transportation Association.
+SCUSA Transportation was recognized with a Safety Award by the North Carolina Public Transportation Association.
 This award is for having the least amount of accidents for a Community Transportation System with less than 500,000 (miles driven) annually.
 The safety award is based on a formula that evaluates traffic accidents, passenger incidents, passenger injuries and safety offenses per passenger trip.
 SCUSA Transportation traveled 313,790 miles and provided 62,587 trips.
 This award shows the hard work and dedication to safety displayed daily by each driver.

 It is the policy of Stanly County to maintain a systematic, consistent recruitment program, to promote equal employment opportunities, and to identify and attract the most qualified applicants for employment opportunities with the County.
 This policy is to be achieved by announcing position vacancies, by evaluating all applicants using the same criteria, and by applying testing methods through the Local Job Service Office (Employment Security Commission).
 Selection decisions are made without regard to race, color, religion, gender, national origin, disability, age or any other non-merit factors of employees.
 This program covers: (1) routine administration; (2) recruitment; (3) selection, appointment, placement, promotion, and upward mobility; (4) training, and (5) personnel actions.

 A. Stanly County government will continue to comply with the Equal Opportunity requirements of Title VI and VII of the Civil Rights Act of 1964, as amended.